jayantbsai/llm_tool/README.md

 # LLM Tool
-Library to extract and convert the Python function details into a tool that is callable by a LLM.
+Library to extract and convert Python function details into a tool that is callable by LLMs.

 ### General Notes
-* This library code is bare-metal and minimizes use of libraries.
+* The library code is bare-metal and minimizes use of libraries:
+    * Uses `requests` for making network requests
+    * Uses `pytest` for tests.
 * It is based on [Llama 3.1 JSON tool calling](https://llama.meta.com/docs/model-cards-and-prompt-formats/llama3_1/#json-based-tool-calling) documentation
 * This code is a proof-of-concept:
     * It has NOT been tested extensively across different LLMs